joshuamargareten/Google-Contacts-Sync-Yealink/README.md

 ## Installation
 #### ```RUN THIS APP ONLY ON A SECURED LOCAL NETWORK AS ALL YOUR CONTACTS WILL BE EXPOSED```
 - #### You may edit the JS code to add authorization, all at your own risk.
+- If you prefer you can use the installation batch or exe file to install Node.js, Git, clone the repo, install dependencies.
 1. Clone this repository to your local machine:
 ```
 git clone https://github.com/joshuamargareten/Google-Contacts-Sync-Yealink.git